 Speciation can occur when two populations occupy different habitats.
 The habitats need not be far apart.
 The cricket (a) Gryllus pennsylvanicus prefers sandy soil, and the cricket (b) Gryllus firmus prefers loamy soil.
 The two species can live in close proximity, but because of their different soil preferences, they became genetically isolated.

 Organisms reproduce with other similar organisms.
 The fitness of hybrid offspring have led scientists to propose two models for the rate of speciation.
 One model illustrates how a species can change slowly over time, and the other model demonstrates how change can occur quickly from a parent generation to a new species.
 Both models continue to follow the patterns of natural selection.

-Key Take aways 1. or 2.
-Ev 3.
-S Evolution is a change in allele frequency in a population, selective pressure can be convergent divergent, and natural selection is the result of reproductive success.
+- 1. Evolution is a change in allele frequency in a population, selective pressure can be convergent or divergent, and natural selection is the result of reproductive success. - 2.
 Individuals cannot evolve, only populations do.
-Evolution does not involve the origin of life. olution involves As, Cs, Ts and Gs - that cannot create, think or feel.
-Speciation involves a barrier to reproduction and can be based on habitat location or romosomes.
+Evolution does not involve the origin of life.
+Evolution involves As, Cs, Ts and Gs that cannot create, think or feel. - 3.
+Speciation involves a barrier to reproduction and can be based on habitat location or chromosomes.